mdh266/CrimeTime/README.md

-# CrimeTime: Exploring and forecasting crime rates in NYC
+# CrimeTime: Predicting crime rates in NYC

 *To see the web application in action visit:* <a href="http://crimetime.online"> www.crimetime.online</a>